labs13-agriculture/Tiemendo-Back-End/README.md

 ### The Stack
 Java Rest Api Built with Spring Framework on a postgres database deployed to Heroku

--    `Spring` allows for amazing customizability and extensability
+-    `Spring` allows for amazing customization and extensibility
 -    `Hibernate` makes for intuitive and easy access to our database and works so smoothly with spring
 -    `Postgresql` is an amazing relational database that can handle our extensive models and integrates great with Herok
 -    `Heroku` is such a great platform that effortless integrates with our spring application and maven build. and a smooth CI pipeline directly plugged into github

 ## Endpoints

-🚫This is a placeholder, replace the endpoints, access controll, and descriptioin to match your project
+🚫This is a placeholder, replace the endpoints, access control, and description to match your project
 #### User Routes

 | Method | Endpoint                | Access Control      | Description                                        |